-Alistair has been working professionally as a counsellor/educator since 1989 and as an anger management specialist in private practice since 1995.
+Alistair, the founder of Moose Anger Management, has been working professionally as a counsellor/educator since 1989 and as an anger management specialist in private practice since 1995.
 During this time Alistair has developed a manner of working with men and women which is respectful, solution-focussed and based on both academic theory and extensive experience.
 This experience includes working with trauma, and historic abuse in a manner that honours each person and allows for deep healing, and looking at the practical “anger management” work that some prefer.
 During the last twenty years he has worked with thousands of people who have made the phone call out of a desire to create change.
 Although he has facilitated court-ordered men, he now works exclusively with self-referred clients, which includes those sent from the workplace, or strongly encouraged by a partner, or even unfortunately sometimes, a lawyer.
 Read more »

 Alejandra has worked on issues around anger and violence with women, men, families and organizations in Canada, Mexico, Colombia, and in her home country of Ecuador.
 She facilitates groups and sees individuals, couples and families.
 With more than 19 years of experience in the field, she is also a published author, international consultant, speaker, and professional coach.
 She facilitates the women’s groups, which start approximately every 7 weeks, and co-facilitates some of the men’s groups with Moose Anger Management.
 Alejandra has a BA in psychology, a Specialization in Systemic Therapies, and a Master of Psychology degree.
 She also has a Master of Science degree (Technology Management) and a Master in Arts (Literature).
 Read more »

 As a certified counsellor, Durwin has learned the science of effective therapy through rigorous academic training.
-He completed a Master of Arts in Counselling Psychology at the University of British Columbia and is certified at the national level through the Canadian Counselling and Psychotherapy Association (CCPA).
-Durwin also completed all required doctoral level coursework and training in supervision, while performing research on the benefits of mindfulness training.
-He is a recipient of the Mind and Life Institute’s Varela Memorial Award.
+He completed a Master of Arts in Counselling Psychology at the University of British Columbia and is certified at the national level through the Canadian Counselling and Psychotherapy Association (CCPA), and within British Columbia through the BC Association of Clinical Counsellors (BCACC).
+Durwin also completed all required doctoral-level coursework and training in supervision, while performing research on the benefits of mindfulness training.
+He is a recipient the Mind and Life Institute’s Varela Memorial Award.
 He has been in private practice for 9 years.
 Read more »

 Lose Your Temper: A Conscious Exploration of Anger